Jersey City, New Jersey

 Section Two: Qualifications.
 Elections and Term of Office.
 To be elected as an Officer, a member must have attended three (3) meetings in the six (6) month period prior to and including, the meeting during which the election is held.

 Term of office shall be for one year, in accordance with Article V of these bylaws, commencing immediately upon election until the next annual election in the December of the following year.
-Term of Directors shall coincide with their tern as Officers.

 Section Three: Compensation.
 Officers shall not receive any stated salaries for their services, but by resolution of the Board and majority vote approval of the members, any officer may be indemnified for expenses and costs, including attorney's fees, actually and necessarily incurred by the officer in connection with any claim asserted against him/her, by action inc oft or otherwise, by reason of his or her being or having been such officer, except in relation to matters as to which he or she shall have been guilty of negligence, misconduct, malfeasance or misfeasance in respect of the matter in which indemnity is sought.

 Section Four: Vacancy.
 Upon vacancy due to death, resignation, removal, disqualification, or otherwise, of the office of President, the Vice President shall move up in rank.